 - Embracing the field of Speech-Language Pathology

-As an intern or clinical fellow, you are an active member of our clinical programs and participate in weekly speech forums and team meetings as well as center-wide meeting and activities.
+As an intern or clinical fellow, you are an active member of our clinical programs and participate in weekly team meetings as well as center-wide meetings and activities.
 You will be immersed in an exceptional learning environment to work with a variety of highly trained and compassionate professionals.
 You are observed and given ongoing feedback from your supervisors to help perfect your clinical skills.

 We scaffold our supervision based on your skill sets.
 We foster independence as you progress through your clinical placements.
 Clinical assignments and special training experiences are integrated into the whole experience.
 Our objective is to send you out in the professional field as a competent and qualified clinician, ready for success.

 Our clinical supervisors are all certified and licensed speech language pathologists who are experts in working with adults with aphasia and children with language and literacy disorders.
-Additional professional staff includes music therapist and our Services Coordinator provides recreational activities for clients.
+Additional professional staff includes a music therapist, and our Services Coordinator provides recreational activities for clients.
 Our director is a neuropsychologist.

-Ongoing clinical placements are available at the University of Michigan Center for Language and Literacy (UCLL) throughout the year.
-Interns from local and out-of-state universities are accepted into 2-3 month placements at the University of Michigan Aphasia Program (UMAP) or in Language and Literacy Services (LLS) at UCLL.
+Ongoing clinical internships are available at the University of Michigan Center for Language and Literacy (UCLL) throughout the year.
+Interns from local and out-of-state universities are accepted into 2-3 month placements at the University of Michigan Aphasia Program (UMAP) in addition to placements in Language and Literacy Services (LLS) at UCLL.
 As an intern, you will participate in a rigorous training program to develop your clinical skills with clients across the lifespan.

-A longer-term, one-year clinical placement is typically available for fellows at UCLL.
+A longer-term, one-year clinical fellowship placement is typically available at UCLL.
 Clinical fellows are students who have completed their graduate training in the field of Speech-Language Pathology and are seeking employment.
-During this placement, the clinical fellow participates in a 9-month internship and then achieves certification from our national organization.
+During this placement, the clinical fellow participates in a 9-month internship, and then achieves certification from our national organization.